Hemanth160425/Smart_contract/README.md

   * **Framework:** **Foundry** (Prioritized for speed, powerful fuzz testing, and robust scripting).
   * **Methodology:** **Security-First, Test-Driven Development (TDD)** is strictly applied, ensuring the tests prove both functionality and the absence of known vulnerabilities.

 This repository is my commitment to mastering the Ethereum security landscape.
-I welcome code reviews and discussions from the auditing community.
+I welcome code reviews and discussion from the auditing community.